 This is to encourage team play and cooperation among humanoid robots.
-In 2008 3 on 3 games in KidSize and in 2010 2 on 2 games in TeenSize have been introduced and in the following years the number of players should be increased further.
+In 2008 3 on 3 2014 4 on 4 games in KidSize and in 2010 2 on 2 games in TeenSize have been introduced and in the following years the number of players should be increased further.